Here is a conversational evangelism tip I use on a frequent basis: I dig for the question that is behind the question, emotion, or statement.

-His question reveals a window into his objections and hostility to Christianity.
+His question revealed a window into his objections and hostility to Christianity.

-It suggests that his hostility to Christianity is not intellectual objections to belief, but emotional based on his past experiences with Christians.
+It suggests that his hostility to Christianity is not an intellectual objection to belief, but an emotional objection based on his past experiences with Christians.

-His hostility is an outgrowth of bad personal experiences with the church.
+His hostility is an outgrowth of bad personal experiences with the people in the church.
 At the root of his hostility was emotional hurt.

-By asking a question of the whole group that I felt the Lord give me, I was able to discover my friend’s real question behind his hostile questions about Christianity.
+By asking a question of the whole group that I felt the Lord give me, I was able to discover my friend’s real question behind his hostile feelings towards Christianity.
 His objections are not questions of truth.

 Evangelism Tip: Schedule the next conversation

-The bible study wasn’t the place or time to engage him in conversation about his choice of question to the small group dynamic.
+The bible study wasn’t the place or time to engage him in conversation about his choice of question to the small group game.